- What is radon?

 - Airthings 2950 Wave Radon – Smart Radon Detector with Humidity & Temperature Sensor – Easy-to-Use – Accurate – No Lab Fees – Battery Operated – Free App (Tools & Home Improvement)

 - Ecosense RD200 RadonEye, Home Radon Detector, Fast & Accurate Real-Time Monitoring, OLED Display, Easy Setup with Free App, Bluetooth (Tools & Home Improvement)

-- Ecosense EQ100 EcoQube, Smart Continuous Radon Detector for Home, Easy to Use, Accurate, Wi-Fi, USA Version pCi/L
+- Ecosense EQ100 EcoQube, Smart Continuous Radon Detector for Home, Easy to Use, Accurate, Wi-Fi, USA Version pCi/L (Unknown Binding)

 Carbon monoxide, nicotine in cigarette smoke, ammonia, and formaldehyde are known to be some of the most hazardous gases around the home.
 But not many people know the dangers of radon.
 The National Cancer Institute mentions that radon is one of the leading causes of lung cancer after cigarette smoke.
 Having a home radon detector can definitely help lower your chances of developing any side effects.

 Radon accounts for up to 22,000 deaths resulting from lung cancer every year in the United States.
 According to the EPA, while radon is known to cause lung cancer, those who smoke are at a higher risk of developing lung cancer.
 For this reason, whether you are a homeowner or a tenant, it is essential to conduct a radon home test on a regular basis.

 While radon gas can occur anywhere, it appears at higher levels in the Midwest, Southwest, and northern states of the US.

 - Before buying or selling a house.